leonardofaria/leonardofaria.net/content/2020/11/24/getting-asset-transferred-information-with-lighthouse.md

 ## Why do we need this?

-This script is useful to follow closely what is being sent to user.
+This script is useful to follow closely what is being sent to the user.
 In my particular case, this data is stored daily and it is used to identify if new features added in the codebase dramatically impacted the page rendering.

 Can you think of different use cases?
 Let me know in the comments!